Priyanshu9820/BMI-CALCULATOR/README.md

 # BMI-CALCULATOR

 <br>
-This Java program calculates the Body Mass Index (BMI) of a user.
+The Java program calculates the Body Mass Index (BMI) of a user.
 It takes user input for weight (in kilograms) and height (in meters), uses the BMI formula to calculate the BMI, and displays the result with an interpretation of the user's weight category.
 <br>
 Key Features:
 <br>